sahil-sharma-chandan/Sahil-DAtAnchor-Assignment/README.md

 1. Component: src/main/java/avi/fenixpure/component/Constant
    - _Constant Class:_ This class centralizes configuration values for Application, improving maintainability and readability.
 It is important to avoid storing sensitive information directly in this class.
+   - _CredentialManager:_
+     - *Security:* Be cautious when handling credentials in code.
+Even though Base64 encoding is not secure, ensure that sensitive data such as passwords is managed securely and not exposed unnecessarily.
+     - *Hardcoded Values:* Avoid hardcoding sensitive data like passwords directly in the code.
+Consider using environment variables or secure storage solutions for production applications.
 2. Pages: src/main/java/avi/fenixpure/pages
    - _LoginPage Class:_ Represents the login page of the application and automates interactions like logging in, handling OTPs, navigating tabs, and performing searches.
 It uses the Page Object Model to encapsulate these actions, promoting code reuse and ease of maintenance.
 3. Reporting: src/main/java/avi/fenixpure/reporting